 INTD 5031.
-Common Interprofessional Educational Experience - LINC.
+Common Interprofessional Education Experience - LINC.
 0 Credit Hours.

-(1) Introduce students to IPE at UT Health San Antonio using the shared IPE framework as defined in the QEP (2) Facilitate interprofessional socialization (3) Prepare students for IPE activities they will experience as part of program-specific IPE plans.
+This course is intended to introduce students to IPE at UT Health San Antonio using the shared IPE framework as defined in the QEP, facilitate interprofessional socialization, and prepare students for IPE activities they will experience as part of program-specific IPE plans.

 INTD 5032.
 TeamSTEPPS - Interprofessional Education Course.
-0 Credit Hours
+0 Credit Hours.